Documentation

 }

-Because the hash depends only on the UUID, the supervisor and the node compute the same address independently — no lookup table.
+Because the hash depends only on the UUID, the supervisor and the node compute the same address independently — no lookup table, no per-request supervisor query.
 The address is host-independent and migration-safe: move an app to another supervisor and it keeps fd5a:1f02:…::1.
-Each app's runner binds [app_ula]:8730.
+Each app's runner binds [app_ula]:8730, and the node dials that address directly over the mesh.

 The public edge

-/app/{uuid} and /app/{uuid}/{*rest} derive the ULA and stream the request to [app_ula]:8730 — bodies are not buffered, hop-by-hop headers are stripped both ways.
-An unreachable app returns 502; a malformed UUID returns 400.
-All /v1/* and /app/* routes require the bearer key (TABBIFY_NODE_KEY); /health, /openapi.json, and /swagger-ui do not.
+App-serving routes derive the ULA and stream the request to [app_ula]:8730 — bodies are not buffered, hop-by-hop headers are stripped both ways.
+An unreachable app (no /128 route installed yet) returns 502; a malformed UUID returns 400.

 Getting a public URL

-1. git push triggers the deploy pipeline; the supervisor spawns a runner and returns its app_ula.
+1. git push triggers the deploy pipeline; the supervisor spawns a runner that binds [app_ula]:8730.